AvijitBag07/inline_PTX/guided_inline_PTX_SYCLMigrated/README.md

 | Folder Name          | Description
 |:---                  |:---
-|`01_dpct_output`      | Contains output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
-This SYCL code has some unmigrated code that must be manually fixed to get full functionality.
-(The code does not functionally work on CPU as generated.)
+|`01_dpct_output`      | Contains the output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
+The tool completely migrates code but needs manual changes to get functional correctness on CPU as generated.
 |`02_sycl_migrated`    | Contains manually migrated SYCL code from CUDA code.

 ## Prerequisites